XhinLiang/xhinliang.github.io/source/_posts/backend/livestreaming/scalable-interactive-service-1.md

 ### Time Series Signal

-Time Series Signal is a temporary signal in this live room.
-The time-series signals that happened before the client entered would not be sent to this client, because the missing of some time-series signals should not affect the experience.
+A Time Series Signal is a temporary event in a room.
+Events that happened before a client joined are usually not replayed, and missing a few time-series events typically should not break the experience.

-We can use several ways to implement time-series signals.
-But there are two different routes to them.
+There are multiple ways to implement time-series signals, but two common approaches are:
-- Using a Messaging System, such as Redis Pub/Sub or Kafka Messaging
+- Use a messaging system, such as Redis Pub/Sub or Kafka.
-- Use a Time Series Database, and fetch them periodically
+- Store events in a time-series database and have clients fetch them periodically.

 ![](/uploads/persister-how-to-build-a-scalable-live-streaming-interactive-service--e6c9d24ely1h0oc8tju01j219g0u0djh.jpg)